 Colorado Grown, Harvest Season

-Experience the Centennial State’s fall bounty.
+Experience the Colorado Grown fall bounty.

-Palisade Peaches
+Colorado Grown Palisade Peaches

-The Must-Taste Colorado Crops
+The Must-Taste Colorado Grown Crops

-Palisade peaches are drip-down-your-wrists juicy.
-It’s a true sign of late summer when the golden ripe fruit hits shelves, roadside stands and farmer’s markets.
+• Palisade peaches are drip-down-your-wrists juicy.
+It’s a true sign of late summer when the golden ripe fruit hits shelves, roadside stands, and farmer’s markets.
 The annual Western Slope treat invokes excitement among cobbler lovers and stone fruit fans everywhere.
 Grocery stores stock these beauties with pride and sell them by the bag-full.
-Enjoy the peaches raw, grilled on a salad or baked with butter and oats and served with ice cream.
+Enjoy the peaches raw, grilled on a salad, or baked with butter and oats and served with ice cream.

-Named for the southeastern Colorado town where they’re grown, Rocky Ford melons are some of the earth’s sweetest cantaloupes.
-The Colorado city’s first melons were grown in 1887 and a few years later, the round goddesses were being shipped as far as New York.
-Eat them sliced, balled or cubed any time of the day.
+• Named for the southeastern Colorado town where they’re grown, Rocky Ford melons are some of the earth’s sweetest cantaloupes.
+The Colorado city’s first melons were grown in 1887, and a few years later, the round goddesses were being shipped as far as New York.
+Eat them sliced, balled, or cubed any time of the day.

-Farmers Market
+Colorado Grown Farmers Market

 Farmers Markets